 Visiting Edinburgh to exhibit at the Scottish Outdoor Pursuits Show we booked a night in and Independent Hostel in Edinburgh.
-At HAGGIS HOSTELS, just off Princes Street, we received a warm welcome from Alan who gave us a tour round all the improvements he and Chris have made.
+At HAGGIS HOSTELS, now called Haystack Hostel, just off Princes Street, we received a warm welcome from Alan who gave us a tour round all the improvements he and Chris have made.
 I was tempted to book there and then for the Edinburgh Festival …perhaps it was the rolled up fluffy white towels that clinched it…or the very accessible free wi-fi…

 Outside Haggis Hostels we were drawn by the sound of a band around the corner to the Voodoo Rooms.
 This amazing building retains plenty of its’ former grandeur in lovely stained glass and elaborate moulded ceilings and walls.
 Past the doormen, we climbed the stairs to sample a cocktail looking out at a mass of cherry blossom, listened to music in a room which later turned out to be hosting a private party (Oops!)
 Spoilt for choice, we moved to an adjacent room where the second band of the evening was as entertaining as the people watching, where impressive retro outfits predominated (in fact coming from rural Derbyshire we were unsure whether they dressed like this all the time…) then before we left we opened another door just a crack to view the ballroom with its Cuban dancers.
 A memorable end to the evening!